 Name that cloud

-World Meteorology Day marks a highly successful collaboration under the World Meteorological Organization, involving every country, large or small, rich or poor.
 Weather affects every single person (every living being) on the planet, but why do people feel meteorology is not for them?
-Why do they even find it so difficult to identify different types of cloud?
+Why do they even find it so difficult to identify different types of clouds?
 Or at least they claim that it is difficult.
 The average person, it would seem, looks at the sky and simply thinks ‘clouds’.
 (Just as they look at the night sky and think nothing more than ‘stars’).

 Is it because they think there are so many – too many to remember?
 Yet there are just ten major types, and most people can recognize ten different makes of cars, ten different dogs, or ten different flowers.
 Can’t they?
 Perhaps not.
 Some people do have poor visual discrimination: my father for one.
 Show him a piece of oak and a piece of pine, and he would not know, by sight, which was which.
 To him, it was ‘wood’.
 Then some people apparently suffer from a difficulty in transferring what they see in a photograph or illustration to the real world.
 I can think of an experienced amateur astronomer who cannot match a photograph of the night sky that he has taken to the actual constellations above his head.